 Changes

 Please note that this style guide is a living document.
 As CMU develops its style and receives updated statistics, those updates will be reflected here.
-This guide's statistics were last updated on October 2022 and reflect 2021-2022 statistics unless otherwise noted.
+This guide's statistics were last updated in June 2024 and reflect 2023-2024 statistics unless otherwise noted.

 Why Use a Style Guide?